Mountagha/Module-0/README.md

 * [Module-3](https://github.com/Mountagha/Module-3)
 * [Module-4](https://github.com/Mountagha/Module-4)

 This is [Module-0](https://github.com/Mountagha/Module-0).
-It is focused on introducing several core technologies used for testing and debugging futures models and also some basic mathematical foundations.
+It is focused on introducing several core technologies used for testing and debugging future models and also some basic mathematical foundations.

 ### Notes